 Protect PoE Devices from Power Surges and Other Disruptions

-First introduced in 2003, Power over Ethernet (PoE) has made installing equipment in remote locations convenient and affordable.
+Power over Ethernet (PoE) has made installing equipment in remote locations convenient and affordable.
 One single Ethernet cable can deliver both DC power and data to low power PoE-enabled equipment, including IP security cameras, network access points and switches, and building access controls.

 PoE was originally developed for IP phone systems and delivered only 7W of power.
 Over time, the technology has improved and can now accommodate up to 90 watts / 57 volts.
 PoE eliminates the need for additional (and more dangerous) A/C power wire runs to end-point devices.

 Outdoor PoE devices are exposed to weather-related surges